Trev-Chumba/my-sample-vite/README.md

 ## Title

-This is just a sample Vite code to practice and myabe showcase
+This is just a sample Vite code to practice and maybe showcase

 ## License